blog

 When applying for financing, banks and lenders use this value to determine eligibility and the amount of money they’re willing to provide you.
 Therefore, it’s always a good idea to keep records of every cost related to your business, no matter how small you think it is.
 It may make a big difference down the line with banks or private investors.

-2. Net Working Capital
+2. Net working capital

 This is the working capital that most people think of when they come across the term.
 It’s the value of your working capital after you subtract your liabilities from your current assets.
 This figure determines how well your business is doing, or the health of your company.
 The goal is to have a positive number after subtracting your current liabilities from your current assets.